 According to the Trade Union Representatives Act, union representatives have additional protection against negative changes regarding their employment or terms of employment based on their assignment as union representative.
 Further, they may be exempted from the order of priority of termination in redundancy situations.

 Are workers who have made disclosures in the public interest (whistleblowers) entitled to any special protection from termination of employment?

-Swedish law sets forth protection for whistle blowers through the Whistleblowing Act.
-The legislation prohibits employers to take disciplinary measures against employees who disclose severe misconducts within the business of the employer.
-An employer who acts in breach of the legislation may be obligated to pay damages in accordance with the maximum amounts set out in the EPA, please see question 8 above.
+Swedish law sets forth protection for whistle blowers through the Whistleblowing Act which entered into force on 17 December 2021.
+The legislation prohibits employers to take disciplinary measures against employees as well as additional individuals engaged in the employer’s business who disclose misconducts within the business of the employer.
+An employer who acts in breach of the legislation may be obligated to pay both economical and general damages.
 Further, termination or summary dismissal based on whistleblowing from the employee may be declared invalid due to lack of legal grounds for terminating the employment.

 What financial compensation is required under law or custom to terminate the employment relationship?
 How is such compensation calculated?